NavigationContentFooter

 You pay for the resources your functions use, and only when your functions need them.

-An SQS (Simple Queue Service) trigger is a mechanism that connects a function to an SQS queue and invokes the function automatically whenever a message is added to the queue.
+A queue trigger is a mechanism that connects a function to a queue created with Scaleway Queues, and invokes the function automatically whenever a message is added to the queue.

-For each message that is sent to an SQS queue, the SQS trigger reads the message and invokes the associated function with the message as the input parameter.
+For each message that is sent to a queue, the trigger reads the message and invokes the associated function with the message as the input parameter.
 The function can then process the message and perform any required actions, such as updating a database or sending a notification.

 Timeout